 Through his professional work Mr. Fields established the New York Reentry Roundtable, a network of advocates focused on the formerly incarcerated, planned the first Reentry Lobby Day in the New York State capital, in 2005 produced a televised New York City mayoral debate over NY1 cable television, developed and hosted a monthly policy forum focused on the working poor on Capitol Hill – Working for Change, planned a presidential candidates forum in 2007 that featured candidates John Edwards, Hillary Clinton and Barack Obama, and conceived a tax credit for companies to hire young adults – “disconnected youth” – and worked with New York Congressman Charles Rangel to have the tax credit included in the economic recovery legislation signed by President Barack Obama in 2009.
 The tax credit model has since been adopted on the state level in New York and Governor Andrew Cuomo has credited it with creating 33,000 jobs.

 Mr. Fields has also had a distinguished career as a journalist.
 For several years, he wrote a column for The Record, New Jersey’s second most widely read daily newspaper, and The City News, a weekly newspaper serving the state’s African-American community.
 He was a Contributing Editor for New Jersey Reporter, a public affairs monthly magazine.
-He was one of the original political contributors on the MSNBC cable news channel and to MSNBC.com.
+He was one of the original political contributors on the MSNBC cable news channel and for MSNBC.com.
 His writings garnered several awards from the Society of Professional Journalists and the Garden State Association of Black Journalists.
 He also provided commentary for two years on Newark based National Public Radio affiliate, WBGO 88 FM.
 In addition, Mr. Fields was a contributor to the nationally syndicated “News and Notes” on National Public Radio (NPR).
 During his tenure at the Community Service Society of New York, he orchestrated the acquisition of City Limits Magazine, an urban affairs monthly magazine and website, and served as its Publisher.
 The edition of City Limits he conceived that focused on the plight of Black men in New York City won the New York City Deadline Club award for reporting on minority issues.
 Mr. Fields also provided voice-over for a radio personality in the 2008 documentary Election Day that chronicles 11 stories shot simultaneously on November 2, 2004.